-Usually if you decide to travel from North to South Vietnam and do not have much time, it is better organized with a tour operator – there are many – in order to optimize time and enjoy everything enjoyable.
+Usually if you decide explore one Vietnam from North to South Vietnam and do not have much time, it is better organized with a tour operator – there are many – in order to optimize time and enjoy everything enjoyable.
 First stop is – usually – Hanoi, capital of Vietnam, rich in history, art and culture among the must-see destinations is the just One Pillar Pagoda, built in 1049 to represent the purity of the lotus flower and The Ho Chi Minh Mausoleum, but also the Temple of Literature, one of the oldest universities in Vietnam.
 Being the capital, Hanoi is also the most vibrant city, full of places to eat traditional dishes and be late.

 Abandoned Hanoi, head to the city of Hue, where the imperial city is located, with the remains of what was once the Forbidden City.
 Here is the Tomb of Khai Dinh, the most important Vietnamese emperors and many wonderful Buddhist monasteries, most practiced religion in Vietnam.

 After Hanoi and Hue, usually we go to Hoi An, through the Ocean Clouds Mountain Pass, which will show you amazing sights.
 At Hoi An is called the Lantern City because of the lanterns that once illuminated and still today illuminate – the town, today is a dynamic city where to spend pleasantly your holiday and buy souvenirs.